bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 └── c4l24_bicuratorintro_group0X_image0XX.info      <-- disk image metadata (from Guymager)
 ```

+First Things First

+A simply way to get usage instructions for any of the following tools is to simply type their names in the terminal and press enter.
+E.g., `fiwalk`, which is the same as as using `fiwalk -h` or `fiwalk --help`.

 ## Reporting

 BitCurator includes a variety of tools to analyze and report on disk images and the filesystems they contain.